kimpenhaus/dotnet-operator-sdk/src/KubeOps.Transpiler/README.md

 ### Use Cases

-- **KubeOps CLI:** This package is the engine behind the `dotnet kubeops generate crd` command.
+- **KubeOps CLI:** This package is the engine behind the `kubeops generate crd` command.
 - **Custom Build Tasks:** Integrate CRD generation directly into your MSBuild process.
 - **Schema Validation Tools:** Use the generated CRD schema for validating custom resource YAML files.

-The assembly inspection and attribute processing logic within this package is also leveraged by the KubeOps CLI (`dotnet kubeops generate operator`) command.
+The assembly inspection and attribute processing logic within this package is also leveraged by the KubeOps CLI (`kubeops generate operator`) command.
 The CLI uses this package's capabilities to find types decorated with `[EntityRbac]` attributes when generating the RBAC manifests (`Role`/`ClusterRole`) for your operator.

 For more details on defining the C# classes themselves, see the main KubeOps documentation.